Matteo Civitali: Biography

+Early life and education

+Matteo Civitali was born in Lucca on 5 June 1436.
 He was trained in Florence, where Antonio Rossellino and Mino da Fiesole influenced his mature style.
-He is known to have sculpted statues of Adam, Eve, Abraham, Saints Zacchariah and Elizabeth, and others for the chapel of San Giovanni Battista in Genoa Cathedral.
 He is mentioned with the name of Matteo Civitali by Vasari in his biography of Jacopo della Quercia, and appears to have taken up the art of sculpture at the age of 40 years, after years of practicing as a "barber" (surgeon).

+Paintings

 While considered to be the most important marble sculptor outside Florence during the second half of the fifteenth century, historical evidence pointed to Civitali's activity as a painter as well.
-However, no painting could firmly be identified to him until the discovery of an original contract by Roberto Ciardi in 1997 for a triptych for the Church of San Michele di Antraccoli,which was formerly ascribed to the Master of Benabbio.
-The contract revealed that both Civitali and Baldassare di Biagio were commissioned to complete the altarpiece.
+However, no painting could firmly be identified to him until the discovery of an original contract by Roberto Ciardi in 1997 for a triptych on the high altar of San Michele di Antraccoli, a church six kilometers east of his hometown of Lucca, which was formerly ascribed to the Master of Benabbio.
+The contract revealed that both Civitali and Baldassarre di Biagio were commissioned to complete the altarpiece.

+Civitali's elusive painting career is known only through collaboration, in this case with the Florentine painter Baldassarre di Biagio in the Madonna and Child with Saints (1469; Greenville, South Carolina, Bob Jones University Museum & Gallery).
+The sculptor's fondness for Donatello is already detected in the painted figure of St. Michael the Archangel, quoted from Donatello's David (Florence, Bargello).
+In 1481 he joined Michele Ciampanti on a polyptych for the church of San Romano, Lucca, though the work no longer survives.

+Sculpture

-Civitali's freestanding chapel, the "tempietto", built in 1484 to enshrine the Holy Face of Lucca, stands in the left nave of the Cathedral of San Martino, Lucca.
-The Duomo contains also a virtual anthology of Matteo's sculpture, since he worked at the San Romano Altar, and also sculpted the statue of St Sebastian in the back of the Holy Face Shrine, and two monumental graves in the right transept.
+Between the early 1470s and the late 1480s Civitali realized his most celebrated architectural works.
+Among them stand out the tomb of Pietro da Noceto (1472; Lucca Cathedral), the altar of the Sacrament in Lucca Cathedral (1473–after 1476), the tombs of Domenico Bertini and Sveva Risaliti (1479; Lucca Cathedral), the chapel of the Holy Face of Lucca (1484; Lucca Cathedral) and the tomb of St. Romanus (1490; Lucca, San Romano).
+The most important commission executed by Civitali is the Tempietto, a freestanding chapel built in 1484 to enshrine the Holy Face of Lucca.
+The octagonal chapel, standing in the left nave of the Cathedral of San Martino, Lucca, in apparently indebted to the contemporary Florentine architecture of Michelozzo and Filippo Brunelleschi.
+The Duomo contains also a virtual anthology of Matteo's sculpture, since he worked at the San Romano Altar, and also sculpted the statue of St. Sebastian in the back of the Holy Face Shrine, and two monumental graves in the right transept.

 The relief of Faith (now in the National Museum of Florence, Italy) was originally the first segment part of Hope and Love, a triple relief.
 This marble figure of Faith was acquired by the Uffizi Gallery in 1830 from the prior of a church at Paterno near Florence.
 This piece of work existed in the church of San Michele in Foro, Lucca.

-Matteo Civitali died on 12 October 1501.
-His son Nicolao Civitali as a sculptor and architect in Lucca.